archival hospitality

 Text

-Most qualitative data repositories follow an ethic of data accessibility (or availability), as in the FAIR principles (data should be findable, accessible, interoperable, and reusable).
-PECE works to do more than make data accessible by enacting an ethic of archival hospitality and hospitality.
+Most qualitative data repositories or data archives are infrastructured for data accessibility (or availability), as in the FAIR principles (data should be findable, accessible, interoperable, and reusable).
+PECE works to do more than make data accessible, infrastructuring toward an ethic of archival hospitality.

-Accessibility is an ethic predicated on narrowness, specificity, known needs; it is fundamentally utilitarian.
-A researcher searches for data she needs, finds it through its metadata, accesses it in the repository or archive that contains it, acquires it, logs out.
-These data are presented in lists of discrete items, isolated and self-sufficient.
+Accessibility as an ethic -- "it's good to make your data accessible" -- is predicated on narrowness, specificity, efficiency, and well-defined needs; it is fundamentally utilitarian.
+A researcher searches for data she knows she needs, finds it through its metadata, accesses it in the repository or archive that contains it, acquires it, exits.
+These data are usually presented in lists of discrete items, isolated from other data, and self-sufficient.

-PECE conceptualizes data as fundamentally relational, connected to the questions and contexts that created it, open to new questions and contexts.
-In the PECE model, archives should be hospitable: inviting, making a researcher want to linger, continue in conversation, and playfully expand it.
-Relations among data are made visible to encourage roaming, exploration, play.
+PECE conceptualizes data differently: data are thoroughly relational, bound to the questions and contexts that created them through interpretation and selection, always open to change from new questions and contexts.
+In the PECE model, archives should be hospitable: welcoming, encouraging a researcher to linger and explore, continue in conversation, and further expand it.
+PECE makes the relations among data visible to encourage roaming, exploration, surprise, and play.
+Hospitable archives say: "Please, eat -- and have a seat, stay for a while; there's more here than is on the table or menu."

 License